2026 Ford Maverick vs Hyundai Santa Cruz: Best Compact Truck?

 Powertrain: hybrid economy vs towing muscle

-The efficiency gap between these trucks is the clearest number in this comparison.
-Driving 12,000 miles per year, the Maverick hybrid saves approximately $650–$900 annually in fuel costs over the Santa Cruz base at current gas prices.
-Over a 5-year ownership period, that's $3,000–$4,500.
+That efficiency gap is the clearest number in this comparison.
+At 12,000 miles a year, the Maverick hybrid saves roughly $650–$900 a year in fuel over the Santa Cruz base — $3,000–$4,500 over five years.

 Bed and practicality